anilhelvaci/vaults-liquidation-bot/README.md

 ### Send IST to the signing account
-Liquidation happens by buying the collateral asset using IST which means the agoric account bot uses must have some amount of IST credit in its balance so that the bot can build and send valid offers.
+Liquidation happens by buying the collateral asset using IST which means the agoric account bot users must have some amount of IST credit in its balance so that the bot can build and send valid offers.

 You can use the [options here](https://inter.trade/find#all) to find IST or just send